ironsmile/euterpe/README.md

 Features
 ======

+* Simple.
+It is just one binary, that's it!
+You don't need to faff about with interpreters or web servers
+* Fast.
+A typical response time on my more than a decade old mediocre computer is 26ms for a fairly large collection
 * Supports the most common audio formats such as mp3, oga, ogg, wav, flac, opus, web and m4a audio formats
 * Built-in fast and simple Web UI so that you can play your music on every device
 * Media and UI could be served over HTTP(S) natively without the need for other software